kranzky/insoluble/folly.md

 Mike bore a hopeless resemblance to the smashed spell.
 Sisters pretended to run at sunset, their arrival anticipated.
 Earlier, they had expectantly exchanged solemn glances around their necks.
 Jay, like a buzzing progenitor of bees and flies, observed them intently.

 As they continued, the importance of the RAPS creature's information became clear.

-Exposition;6: MIKE CROSSED ROOM URGENTLY

-"Guys, come here!"
-Mike called out urgently as he crossed the room.

-Exposition;8: JULIE JAY SANDY RESPONDED GROUP

-Julie, Jay, and Sandy quickly responded, forming a tight-knit group around Mike.

-Exposition;9: GESTURED TOWARDS BODY DISCOVERED

-He gestured towards a body he had discovered, lying in a corner.

-Exposition;9: EVIDENTLY DEAD MYSTERIOUS CIRCUMSTANCES

-It was evident that the person was dead, under mysterious circumstances.

-Dialogue;7: SWUNG APPARENTLY CROSSED DIFFICULTY CALLING

-"Looks like he... crossed some difficulty," Jay said, trying to lighten the mood.

-Exposition;7: SENSE HUMOR TENSION SITUATION

-The attempt at humor did little to relieve the tension in the situation.

-Exposition;8: INVESTIGATE CAUSE DEATH CLUES

-The group decided to investigate the cause of death, hoping to find clues to their own predicament.

-Exposition;12:MIKE HORRIFIED DISCOVERY

-Dialogue;11:MIKE JULIE COMFORT

-Exposition;15:GROUP INVESTIGATE BODY

-Exposition;10:DEEPER MYSTERY

-Dialogue;13:MIKE CLUE CROSS

-Exposition;8:EMOTIONS HIGH

-Mike was horrified by his grisly discovery.
-"Maybe somebody wanted to cover up where the dollars were," he said, trying to make sense of the situation.
-Julie placed a comforting hand on his shoulder as the group began to investigate the body.
-As they delved deeper, it became clear that this was another piece of the mysterious puzzle.
-"There's a clue here; look at the cross," Mike pointed out.
-With emotions running high, the group was determined to uncover the truth.

 A low buzz emanated from the ventilation system, as if disturbed spirits were sending smoke signals through the pipes.
 The transition to this new area had gone smoothly, greeted by mysterious symbols that seemed to have worked in their favour.
 Mike and Julie found themselves near a hedge, which created an awkward barrier between the common area and their group.
 Meanwhile, Jay was distracted by the flies that buzzed around him, their iridescent plumage bordering on hypnotic.